lucasjellema/tech-radar-prototype2/development-log.md

 - edit technology-radar-dataset
 - support text as property type (with textarea in blip editor)
 - state supports defaultSettings - a rating & object with default values the user wants to have used for newly created ratings and objects; editing the default Settings is done from context menu on radar title (similar to create blip)
+- shuffle-button: reset all blip-positions (and have new one rederived)

 ## March 30th
 - button to reset tags in filter